The Level Index

 Ecommerce & DTCWhere do your unit economics actually stand?

 Contribution margin, CAC payback, inventory turns, and channel profitability benchmarks for U.S. ecommerce and DTC brands.
-Sourced from NRF, eMarketer, Shopify, Klaviyo, Triple Whale, Jungle Scout, and Level engagements.
+Sourced from NRF, eMarketer, Shopify, Klaviyo, Triple Whale, Jungle Scout, and the Level founding team's operator analysis.

-Last refreshed May 2026.
-NRF retail forecasts, U.S. Census e-commerce quarterly reports, Shopify merchant data, Triple Whale 2025 benchmarks, Klaviyo retention reports, Jungle Scout seller surveys.
+Last refreshed August 2026.
+NRF retail forecasts, U.S. Census e-commerce quarterly reports, Triple Whale 2025 channel benchmarks, Klaviyo guidance, SEC 10-K filings (Chewy, Etsy, FIGS, Warby Parker, Allbirds, Wayfair, Solo Brands, Amazon, Shopify), NYU Stern/Damodaran margin data.
 Anonymized and rounded.

 $1.1T